• Skip to main content

 • Little Kids First Big Book of Dinosaurs

-Jet Plane: How It Works.
-David Macaulay’s books for older kids (and grown-ups) are so legendary, I’m quite delighted he now has a set of early readers so young kids can enjoy his great explanations of how machines work or architectural feats are constructed.
+Jet Plane: How It Works by David Macaulay.
+This set of early readers gives young kids the opportunity to enjoy Macaulay's explanations of how machines work and architectural feats are constructed.
 Shall I tell you that my kids enjoyed the one about the toilet, most of all?
 See all of them:

 • Eye: How It Works